 - Get tested for gut infections.
 Gut infections can prevent the digestion and assimilation of foods, leaving you underweight and malnourished.
 Even if you’ve come out negative on a previous test, it’s always best to do two tests to reduce the rate of false negatives.
 My favorite gut infection tests are GI-MAP, GI Effects (Genova), and Comprehensive Stool Analysis by Great Plains Laboratory.
 You can order these tests through your doctor or through the links above.

-- Get your adrenals tested with an Adrenal Saliva test, like the HPA Stress Profile from BioHealth*.
+- Get your adrenals tested with an Adrenal Saliva test, like the Adrenal Stress Profile test by ZRT.
 In some, stressed adrenals may lead to poor absorption of foods.
 You can order this test through your doctor, or you can order it yourself.

 - Be sure that you are not over medicated.
 Hyperthyroidism, whether due to Graves disease or excess thyroid hormone can lead to unwanted weight loss.

 - Ok, one more, work on reducing your antibodies with a selenium supplement.
 A high titer of thyroid antibodies can lead to excess thyroid hormone levels in the blood.
 Here’s a post on selenium and Hashimoto’s for your reference.

 - Stress reduction, when we’re stressed, we don’t digest.
 Here are some of my favorite tips for stress reduction, from a post I wrote about the adrenals and thyroid.